utkarsh-chaurasia/Chronic-Kideny-Disease-using-UCI-Dataset/README.md

 Investigate additional feature engineering techniques to improve the model's ability to extract relevant information from the dataset.
 Evaluate the model's performance on external datasets to assess its generalization capability.

-## References
-List any references to academic papers, research articles, or online resources used during the analysis and development of the Deep Learning model.
-Properly cite the sources according to the preferred citation style (e.g., APA, MLA).

-Please note that the content above is a general outline for the report.
-To create a fully furnished report, you will need to incorporate the code snippets and results provided in the original message into the corresponding sections of the report.
-Additionally, you can expand upon each section, include visualizations, and provide a more detailed discussion of the findings.